Empowering the New Generation: A Summer Camp Dedicated to HIV Awareness and Action

 Alice Abanabeza, the Legal Representative of TRI-Rwanda + facilitating a session

 Many of the youth participants have been touched by HIV, whether through personal experience or by knowing someone affected by the virus.
-The camp held at Nyamata Technical Secondary School provided a safe and supportive environment where they can learnt about HIV including a stigma-free setting.
+The camp held at Nyamata Technical Secondary School provided a safe and supportive environment where they learnt about HIV including a stigma-free setting.

 “Our intention was to create a space where young people engage with these topics, sharing experience and learning from each other without fear or judgment,” said Alice Abanabeza, the Legal Representative of TRI-Rwanda +.
 “Our goal is to equip them with knowledge and tools they need to protect themselves and support their community.”